MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-work-with-vat.md

 If a payment discount has been calculated on the basis of an invoice amount that includes VAT, you revert the payment discount part of the VAT amount when the payment discount is granted.
 Note that you must activate the **Adjust for Payments Disc.** field in both the general ledger setup in general and the VAT posting setup for specific combinations of a VAT business posting group and a VAT product posting group.

-#### <a name="to-manually-enter-vat-in-sales-documents"></a>To manually enter VAT in sales documents
+### <a name="to-set-the-system-up-for-manual-vat-entry-in-sales-documents"></a>To set the system up for manual VAT entry in sales documents
+The following describes how to enable manual VAT changes on sales documents.
+The steps are similar on the **Purchases & Payables Setup** page.

 1. On the **General Ledger Setup** page, specify a **Max.
 VAT Difference Allowed** between the amount calculated by the program and the manual amount.
 2. On the **Sales & Receivables Setup** page, place a check mark in the **Allow Vat Difference** field.

-#### <a name="to-adjust-vat-for-a-sales-document"></a>To adjust VAT for a sales document
+### <a name="to-adjust-vat-for-a-sales-document"></a>To adjust VAT for a sales document
 1. Open the relevant sales order.
 2. Choose the **Statistics** action.
-3. Choose the **Invoicing** FastTab.
+3. On the **Invoicing** FastTab, choose the value in the **No. of Tax Lines** field.
+4. Edit the **VAT Amount** field.

 > [!NOTE]
 > The total VAT amount for the invoice, grouped by VAT identifier, is displayed in the lines.
 You can manually adjust the amount in the **VAT Amount** field on the lines for each VAT identifier.
 When you modify the **VAT Amount** field, the program checks to ensure that you have not changed the VAT by more than the amount you have specified as the maximum difference allowed.
 If the amount is outside the range of the **Max.
 VAT Difference Allowed**, a warning will be displayed stating the maximum allowed difference.
 You will be unable to proceed until the amount is adjusted to within the acceptable parameters.
 Click **OK** and enter another **VAT Amount** that is within the allowed range.
 If the VAT difference is equal to or lower than the maximum allowed, the VAT will be divided proportionally among the document lines that have the same VAT identifier.

 ## <a name="calculating-vat-manually-using-journals"></a>Calculating VAT Manually Using Journals
 You can also adjust VAT amounts in general, sales, and purchase journals.
 For example, you might need to do this when you enter a vendor invoice in your journal and there is a difference between the VAT amount that [!INCLUDE[d365fin](includes/d365fin_md.md)] calculated and the VAT amount on the vendor's invoice.

+### <a name="to-set-the-system-up-for-manual-vat-entry-in-a-general-journals"></a>To set the system up for manual VAT entry in a general journals
-#### <a name="before-you-manually-enter-vat-on-a-general-journal"></a>Before you manually enter VAT on a general journal
+You must perform the following steps before you manually enter VAT in a general journal.

 1. On the **General Ledger Setup** page, specify a **Max.
 VAT Difference Allowed** between the amount calculated by the program and the manual amount.
 2. On the **General Journal Templates** page, choose the **Allow VAT Difference** check box for the relevant journal.

+### <a name="to-set-the-system-up-for-manual-vat-entry-in-a-sales-and-purchase-journals"></a>To set the system up for manual VAT entry in a sales and purchase journals
-#### <a name="before-you-manually-enter-vat-on-sales-and-purchase-journals"></a>Before you manually enter VAT on sales and purchase journals
+You must perform the following steps before you manually enter VAT in a sales or purchase journal.

 1. On the **Purchases & Payables Setup** page, choose the **Allow VAT Difference** check box.
+2. Repeat step 1 for the **Sales & Receivables Setup** page.
-2. After you complete the setup described above, you can adjust the **VAT Amount** field on the general journal line, or the **Bal.
+3. After you complete the setup described above, you can adjust the **VAT Amount** field on the general journal line, or the **Bal.
 VAT Amount** field on the sales or purchase journal line. [!INCLUDE[d365fin](includes/d365fin_md.md)] will check that the difference is not greater than the specified maximum.

     > [!NOTE]
     > If the difference is greater, a warning will be displayed stating the maximum allowed difference.
 To continue, you must adjust the amount.
 Choose **OK** and then enter an amount that is within the allowed range.
 If the VAT difference is equal to or lower than the maximum allowed, [!INCLUDE[d365fin](includes/d365fin_md.md)] will show the difference in the **VAT Difference** field.

-## <a name="to-post-import-vat-with-purchase-invoices"></a>To post import VAT with purchase invoices
+## <a name="posting-import-vat-with-purchase-invoices"></a>Posting Import VAT with Purchase Invoices
-Instead of using a general journal to post an import VAT invoice, you can use a purchase invoice.
+Instead of using journals to post an import VAT invoice, you can use a purchase invoice.

 ### <a name="to-set-up-purchasing-for-posting-import-vat-invoices"></a>To set up purchasing for posting import VAT invoices
 1. Set up a vendor card for the import authority that sends you the import VAT invoice.
 The **Gen. Bus.
 Posting Group** and **VAT Bus.
 Posting Group** must be set up in the same way as the general ledger account for the import VAT.